-- Would you fancy a bit more of a toned body – more sculptured & toned
+- Would you fancy a bit more of a toned body – more sculptured arms, less saggy?

 - Or maybe you’re recovering from some trauma and want to build up your strength?

-- You want to be in control of your muscle building program?
+- Do you want to be in control of your muscle-building program?

-If any of these criteria fit then a set of dumbbells for use at home would be a great asset.
+If any of these criteria fit then a dumbbell set for use at home would be a great asset.

 In this review, we will discuss the different types of dumbbells sets, currently on the market.